 UOB Lady’s Card

-UOB relaunched its Lady’s card portfolio, and the new offerings are a dramatic improvement over the old versions.
+UOB relaunched its Lady’s card portfolio in 2019, and the new offerings are a dramatic improvement over the old versions.

 The new UOB Lady’s Card (income requirement: $30K) allows you to pick one of seven categories to earn 4 mpd in.